higamaya/chrome-web-store/content/_index.md

 Higama-ya is a business name for me, Mitsunobu Yoneda, a software developer in Japan.
 I am the only one who belongs to Higama-ya, it's called _Bocchi_ :joy: in Japanese.

+## Thanks

+Thanks to everyone using Higama-ya's products!